Film vs. Video In

 Scripts generally do not describe actor business, but it can influence camera shots, setups, and editing.

 In the next section we'll take up news and documentary production.
-Even if you don't have an interest in news or documentary work, the principles that will be outlined are important to other types of production.
+Even if you don't have an interest in news or documentary work, the principles that will be outlined are important to all types of production.

 Issues Forum Author's Blog/E-Mail Associated Readings Bibliography